StatXzy7/StatXzy7.github.io/_pages/about.md

 Hi!
 I’m Ziyang Xu (徐子扬, aka StatXzy7), a final-year (senior) undergraduate student at School of Mathematics and Statistics, Lanzhou University, majoring in Statistics.

-I intend to pursue my Ph.D. degree in Mathematics at The Center for Mathematical Artificial Intelligence (CMAI), Department of Mathematics, The Chinese University of Hong Kong (CUHK) from Sept.
+I intend to pursue my Ph.D. degree in Mathematics at Department of Mathematics, The Chinese University of Hong Kong (CUHK) from Sept.
 2024, advised by Prof. [Tieyong Zeng](https://www.math.cuhk.edu.hk/~zeng/).

 My research interests used to be Deep Learning, Statistical Machine Learning, Bioinformatics, Medical Image Processing.
 Currently I'm looking for some interesting scientific or application problems that have a chance to be solved by AI, so that I can devote myself to them.